TheRealAnonymous008/quartz/content/details/mathematics/optimization/Linear Programming.md

   \end{bmatrix}
   $$
   Where $s\ge 0$, and  $x\ge 0$.
-  $z$ is the variable to be maximized.
+  $z$ is the variable to be optimized.
   $I\in \mathbb{R}^{m\times m}$ is the identity matrix

 	* *Intuition*: A slack variable indicates how much we need to add, for each constraint, so that equality is achieved.
 That is, if $y_i\ge 0$ , then if the constraint is of the form $a^T x \le b_i$, we can remove the inequality by also solving for $a^Tx + y_i = b_i$,